BaoPham92/js-intro/readme.md

 **Spend 2 minutes** playing with [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/).
 Think about how the page responds to your actions.
 What is allowing these behaviors to exist?

 **Spend 3 minutes** comparing your individual findings in pairs.
-In particular, discuss the following...
-* What functionality does the site have **after it has loaded**?
-* Why would you say a particular feature is "run" by Javascript instead of CSS or HTML?
+With your partner, file an issue on the lesson repo including three features that you think are powered by Javascript.

 ### Findings